Doomlord: Creation

 The strip's masthead would depict Doomlord's latest victim transforming into the alien.

+In 2026, Wagner said: "I think it was certainly the best thing we did for the Eagle.
+There were some other good things like The Thirteenth Floor ...
+The House of Daemon too ...
+But the best story we did, without a doubt, was Doomlord."

 Publishing history

 "Doomlord" was popular with readers, and after the initial strip ended in June 1982 two sequels followed.
 However, the photo strips were not as popular, and turned out to be less cost-effective than initially anticipated.
 As of 24 September 1983, "Doomlord" returned as a standard ongoing picture strip, with art from Alberto Giolitti (under the pseudonym Heinzl).
 The change coincided with Wagner and Grant dissolving their writing partnership; Grant continued writing "Doomlord" solo, though Wagner later reflected "the stories were a hell of a lot of fun to write".
 The strip was now unrestricted by budget or special effects constraints – the first page shows Vek warping into a bird and observing a road crash from aloft.
 Grant later used the character's scenes with the Sousters to create a softer side he described as "surreal" and part of "his Coronation Street-type soap opera existence".

 Despite the series' popularity with readers, falling sales saw it end in October 1989 as more and more of Eagle switched to reprints.
 Selected reprints followed until April 1990, but the strip was dropped completely for Eagles last revamp.

 In 1998, the rights to the strips created for Eagle – including "Doomlord" – were purchased from Egmont Publishing by the Dan Dare Corporation.
 In 2006, Hibernia Books leased the rights to the first picture strip and published them in a collected edition, called Doomlord: The Deathlords of Nox.